rafiberlin/WS21_IM_map_world_image_retrieval/README.md

 Another note: The dialog history will be persistent for the room.
 If you want to "remove" the dialog history, then you have to create another room using the `game-setup` cli (or restart slurk and redo everything above).
 The simple avatar does not keep track of the dialog history.

-## B. Run everything with ngrok (temporarily externally available)

-This setup will allow you to play temporarily with others over the internet.

-First, do everything as in *Run everything on localhost: Prepare servers and data*.

-### Prepare ngrok

-1. Externalize the slurk server using `ngrok http 5000` which will give you something like `<slurk-hash>.ngrok.io`
-1. Externalize the image server using `ngrok http 8000` which will give you something like `<image-hash>.ngrok.io`

-### Prepare clients and bots

-#### 1. Start the game master bot

-Run the `game_master_cli --token <master-token> --image_server_host <image-hash>.ngrok.io --image_server_port 80`.
-This
-will connect the game master with slurk.
-This will create image-urls that point to `<image-hash>.ngrok.io:80` which makes the images accessible over the internet.
-If you run the game master on the same host as slurk, then the game master will automatically connect to `localhost:5000`.
-If you run the game master on another machine than slurk, then you probably want to also provide the `--slurk_host <slurk-hash>.ngrok.io` and `--slurk_port 80` options.

-#### 2. Start a browser for the 'Player'

-Run a (private-mode) browser and go to `<slurk-hash>.ngrok.io` and login as `Player` using the player token.
-You might have to wait a minute until you can also connect as the second player.

-#### 3. Start a browser for the 'Avatar'

-Run a different (private-mode) browser and go to `<slurk-hash>.ngrok.io` and login as `Avatar` using the avatar token.
-If the avatar is a bot, then the bot will have to use the token, when the connection is about to be established, just like with the game master.